stackforge/puppet-openstack/README.md

 ### Volumes:

-  Every node that is configured to be a nova volume service must have a volume group called `nova-volumes`.
+  Every node that is configured to be a cinder volume service must have a volume group called `cinder-volumes`.

 ### Compute nodes